Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • picamzero, is a Python library designed to simplify controlling a Raspberry Pi camera.

 > [!IMPORTANT]
 > PLEASE NOTE: 2025-07-13 - On a recent test install, I encountered an error with picamzero's picamera2 dependency.
-This required me to download the picamzero module and add a line of code to fix the error as described in this thread: .
+This required me to download the picamzero module and add a line of code to fix the error as described in this thread: [Picamera2 import error](https://github.com/RaspberryPiFoundation/picamzero/issues/3).
->
-> For now, the picamzero module is in
+> For now, the picamzero module is inside this directory, so the fix can be implemented.
-> sudo apt install python3-picamzero -y
+> The PREVIOUS way to install this module was: sudo apt install python3-picamzero -y

 ### Install Git
 • OS Lite does not include Git, so you will need to install it for this project.